 The purpose of a CV is to provide a potential employer with a summary of your professional experience.
-This should include enough information about what you have done in your career to decide if they'd like to interview you.
+This should include enough information about what you have done in your digital marketing or ecommerce career to decide if they'd like to interview you.
 It's a very personal document and there is no single set way of writing one.
-However, there are a few conventions that we can advise you on…
+However, there are a few ecommerce recruitment conventions that we can advise you on…

 For creative roles, you might produce a more creative CV.
 For commercial roles, clients tend to prefer a factual and standard format that gets across the maximum amount of information as quickly as possible.
 If you do want to use some of your creative skills to try to make your CV stand out then do make sure it doesn't distract from the content in the CV.